ItsBranK/DarkKnight/README.md

 https://steamcommunity.com/sharedfiles/filedetails/?id=954235491

 ## Contact
-If you notice any problems or have a suggestion feel free to message me on Discord, I also hang out in the BakkesMod Discord server.
+If you notice any problems or have a suggestion feel free to message me on Discord.

 Discord: ItsBranK#4095